Reinforcement Learning, Bit by Bit: Environment Proxies

 The aforementioned approaches can be thought of as approximating the posterior distribution of a value function.
-A growing literature develops approaches beyond ensembles to approximating such posterior distributions \cite{o2018uncertainty,o2018variational,Dwaracherla2020Hypermodels} or, alternatively, posterior distributions over temporal-differences \cite{flennerhag2020temporal}.
-Approximations to value function posterior distributions have been studied in the more distant past by \cite{engel2003bayes,engel2005reinforcement}.
+A growing literature develops approaches beyond ensembles to approximating such posterior distributions \citep{o2018uncertainty,o2018variational,Dwaracherla2020Hypermodels} or, alternatively, posterior distributions over temporal-differences \citep{flennerhag2020temporal}.
+Approximations to value function posterior distributions have been studied in the more distant past by \citet{engel2003bayes,engel2005reinforcement}.
 That work proposed Gaussian representations of posterior distributions that can be incrementally updated via temporal-difference learning.
 The computational methods we apply in Section \ref{se:computation} share much of this spirit.

-Another form of proxy augmentation entails tracking {\it counts} of state-action pairs sampled in the history used to train a point estimate \cite{NIPS2017_3a20f62a,NEURIPS2018_d3b1fb02}.
+Another form of proxy augmentation entails tracking {\it counts} of state-action pairs sampled in the history used to train a point estimate \citep{NIPS2017_3a20f62a,NEURIPS2018_d3b1fb02}.
 Uncertainty in an action value can then be inferred from the associated counts.
 While this approach enables deep exploration, one shortcoming is that it does not represent interdependencies across state-action pairs.
 A richer epistemic state can capture these interdependencies and enhance data efficiency.

 While the use of action value functions as proxies enables more sophisticated and data-efficient behavior relative to policies, it imposes fundamental limitations.
 In particular, action value functions predict future rewards, and, as such, retain only information relevant to making such predictions.
 Hence, associated agents learn only from rewards.
-Observations typically carry much more information that can help an agent learn how to operate effectively, and in a complex environment, forgoing that hurts data efficiency.
-In terms of the our regret bound, learning from rich observations can dramatically reduce the information ratio, as it increases information retention and also potentially enables more sophisticated action selection schemes.
+Observations typically carry much more information that can help an agent learn how to operate effectively.
+Especially in a complex environment, forgoing this information can hurt data efficiency.
+In terms of our regret bound, learning from rich observations can dramatically reduce the information ratio, as it increases information retention and also potentially enables more sophisticated action selection schemes.
 An example of what additional information to retain can be found in the next section, and a concrete computational example may be found in Section \ref{se:gvf_comp}.

-\subsubsection{General Value Functions}
+\subsection{General Value Functions}